 RASTA builds and maintains trails in the Rhinelander area for mountain biking, hiking, snowshoeing, skiing and fat biking.

 *DISCLAIMER – Trails are subject to change!
 We will make every effort to have the most current maps on our site.
 Be aware of your surroundings and trail conditions.
 If trails are muddy, do not veer from the trail to avoid damage.
+Please enjoy responsibly.

-Nose Lake Ski – located in the Town of Woodboro and offers 7.0 miles of trail groomed for traditional tracked skiing.
+Nose Lake Cross Country Ski Trail – located in the Town of Woodboro and offers 7.0 miles of trail groomed for traditional tracked skiing.
 The gentle topography, upon which the Nose Lake Trail is located, makes this system very popular with skiers possessing either a beginner or intermediate skill set.
 Another popular feature of the Nose Lake Trail is that dogs are permitted.